 Top GBFF recipient countries mostly correspond to those with the highest country ceiling.
 Indonesia is a notable exception: the country had the highest maximum total dollar value of funding request(s) among all countries in the first programming tranche at \$25.94 million.
 However, Indonesia only requested \$7 million-about a quarter of the maximum value.
-Furthermore, China, which has the 7th highest country ceiling per allocation policies at \$13.78 million, do not have any GBFF projects in this programming tranche.
+Furthermore, China has the 7th highest country ceiling per allocation policies at \$13.78 million and has yet to submit a project proposal to the GBFF.
+As such, it does not have any GBFF projects in this programming tranche.
 The 3 countries with the largest GEF financing programmed are located in Latin America: Brazil, Mexico, and Colombia.
-Together they receive an allocation of 25% of total GBFF resources programmed.
+Together, they receive an allocation of 25% of the total GBFF resources programmed.
+While the top 10 countries by country ceiling9 only include 1 LDC (Madagascar) and no SIDS, the top 10 countries by GBFF financing programmed includes 2 LDCs (Madagascar and Tanzania) and 1 SIDS (Papua New Guinea).

-&lt;sup>7 Angola, Cambodia, Central African Republic, Democratic Republic of the Congo, Ethiopia, Lao People's Democratic Republic, Madagascar, Mozambique, Nepal, Senegal, Tanzania.
+7 Angola, Cambodia, Central African Republic, Democratic Republic of the Congo, Ethiopia, Lao People's Democratic Republic, Madagascar, Mozambique, Nepal, Senegal, Tanzania.

-&lt;sup>8 Belize, Cuba, Dominican Republic, Fiji, Nauru, Palau, Papua New Guinea, Samoa, Suriname, Tonga.
+8 Belize, Cuba, Dominican Republic, Fiji, Nauru, Palau, Papua New Guinea, Samoa, Suriname, Tonga.